inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 The network contains two ``adhocHost``\ s named ``host1`` and ``host2``, and two :ned:`StandardHost`\ s named ``ethHost1`` and ``ethHost2``.
-There are two :ned:`Router` modules (``router1`` and ``router2``), which are connected to each other by ppp.
-Each wired host is connected to one of the routers via ethernet.
+There are two :ned:`Router` modules (``router1`` and ``router2``), which are connected by PPP.
+Each wired host is connected to one of the routers via Ethernet.
 The network also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`Ieee80211ScalarRadioMedium`, and an :ned:`IntegratedMultiVisualizer` module.

-Traffic generation is set up the following way: ``host1`` is configured to send a UDP stream to ``host2`` (via 802.11), ``ethHost1`` is configured to open a TCP connection to ``ethHost2``, and send a 1Mbyte file (via ethernet).
+Traffic generation is set up the following way: ``host1`` is configured to send a UDP stream to ``host2`` (via 802.11), ``ethHost1`` is configured to open a TCP connection to ``ethHost2``, and send a 1Mbyte file (via Ethernet).
 Additionally, ``ethHost1`` is configured to ping ``ethHost2``.

 .. todo::